-People often ask us what to do in 4 days in Santorini.
-We’ve been there twice and have explored the popular volcanic island.
-Here are our suggestions for a 4-day Santorini itinerary.
+People often ask what to do in 4 days in Santorini Greece.
+Here are some suggestions for a 4-day Santorini itinerary, based on our own trips to the popular volcanic island.

 While some people visit Santorini as part of a longer cruise boat trip, others prefer to spend more time on the island.